fbpx

 Brine is a saltwater solution that uses the ratio of 1 cup of kosher salt + desired herbs and spices to one gallon of water.

 Brining meats is a technique to inject moisture and flavor in mostly tougher pieces of meat to increase tenderness and add flavor.
-Brining meat is great for pork chops, beef shanks, lamb shanks, and chicken breast – mostly lean cuts of meat that would otherwise dry out quickly before being cooked over intense heat like that of a BBQ or grill.
+Brining meat is great for pork chops, beef shanks, lamb shanks, and chicken breast – mostly lean cuts of meat that would otherwise dry out quickly before being cooked over intense heat.
 In a meat brining solution the cuts of meat are completely submerged in the liquid and the consistency of the brine is quite watery, nowhere near as thick as a marinade recipe.

-Definition: The brine technique is a process of preserving, flavoring, and injecting moisture in meats by soaking them in a saltwater solution.
+Definition: Brining is a process of preserving, flavoring, and injecting moisture in meats by soaking them in a saltwater solution.

 Ingredients Needed for our Fortified Meat Brine